michaelneuder/optimistic-relay-documentation/towards-epbs.md

 [ROP-0](https://efdn.notion.site/ROP-0-Timing-games-in-Proof-of-Stake-385f0f6279374a90b52bf380ed76a85b) from Barnabé and Caspar) and allows independent relays stay competitive with vertically integrated Builder-Relays.
 Additionally, optimistic relaying reduces the hardware and networking [resources](https://collective.flashbots.net/t/ideas-for-incentivizing-relays/586) required for a relay to be competitive, lowering the barrier of entry.
+From the builder perspective, optimistic building requires collateral be posted, but it removes the need for them to be in the high-prio queue of each relay they connect to.

 We define the "critical path" as the set of operations and messages that compose the block production pipeline beginning when the builder submits a bid.